1956 Sugar Bowl: Aftermath

 After the game, Grier protested the pass interference call, but praised the Georgia Tech players, saying "They were good sportsmen, perhaps the best I've played against all season.
 They played hard, but clean.
 It was a good game.
 But believe me.
 I didn't push that man."
-The referee who made the call was Rusty Coles, a Pittsburgh native who had been selected by Pitt for the game (Both teams got to select three referees each).
+The referee who made the call was Rusty Coles, a Pittsburgh native who had been selected by Pitt for the game (both teams got to select three referees each).
 Coles later admitted the call was an error, but denied making it intentionally.
+Despite the after game awards banquet being hosted in the segregated St. Charles Hotel, Grier accepted an invite from the Georgia Tech players to attend.
+When Grier walked into the banquet hall, he received the loudest ovation of any player there.
+Grier said: "That made me feel good, made me feel special."
+Georgia Tech's President Blake Van Leer would die from a heart attack two weeks later, his family has consistently said it was from the stress leading up to the game.
+60 years later, Grier and Georgia Tech's QB Wade Mitchell met at Georgia Tech's stadium and shared a meal once more.
+They were joined by their families and Blake Van Leer III.